apache/mesos/docs/authorization.md

             }

-## Enabling authorization.
+## Enabling authorization

 As part of this feature, a new flag was added to the master.

-* `acls` :  The value could be a JSON formatted string of ACLs or a file path containing the JSON formatted ACLs used for authorization.
+* `acls` :  The value could be a JSON-formatted string of ACLs or a file path containing the JSON-formatted ACLs used for authorization.
 Path could be of the form 'file:///path/to/file' or '/path/to/file'.
             See the ACLs protobuf in mesos.proto for the expected format.